ISCHEMIC STROKE / RECANALISATION THERAPY

 - dissolves the fibrin plug (within hours)

-- the fibrinolytic system comprises a group of activators and inhibitors that are linked by a series of positive and negative feedback loops and has four main components:
+- the fibrinolytic system comprises a group of activators and inhibitors linked by a series of positive and negative feedback loops, with four main components:

 - plasminogen